logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/toolbar-menu-scrollbar/check-button-menu-exists/_index.md

 Check for the existence of a menu item of a button drop-down.
 Result is Passed if the specified item is found; otherwise Failed.

-**Note:** The drop-down button consists of a button.
+{{<note>}} The drop-down button consists of a button.
 When clicked, the button displays a drop-down menu or list of items.

 ## Arguments